grafana/grafana/docs/sources/panels-visualizations/query-transform-data/expression-queries/index.md

 ### Using expressions

-Expressions are most commonly used for [Grafana Alerting]({{< relref "../../../alerting/" >}}).
+Expressions are most commonly used for [Grafana Alerting][].
 The processing is done server-side, so expressions can operate without a browser session.
 However, expressions can also be used with backend data sources and visualization.

 {{% admonition type="note" %}}
 Expressions do not work with legacy dashboard alerts.